desertwitch/ncdu-unRAID/README.md

 **ncdu - NCurses Disk Usage for UNRAID**

-ncdu is a disk usage analyzer with an ncurses interface.
+ncdu is a command-line disk usage analyzer with an ncurses interface.